Rundomhaze/sequelize-hotels/README.md

 ## Introduction

-In this assignment, you will learn how to work with model connections.
-In this classic relational database approach, connections are as valuable as the information itself.
+In this assignment, you will learn how to work with model relationships.
+In this classic relational database approach, relationships are as valuable as the information itself.
 You will learn how to connect models, reference other models, and write methods.

 Before starting your releases, carefully examine these topics in the documentation:
 - [Model]